Alcohol and Lamictal | Can You Drink Alcohol While on Lamictal?

 So what about alcohol and Lamictal?
 Can you drink alcohol while on Lamictal?

-First and foremost, many of the symptoms of Lamictal are the same as alcohol.
-For example, some shared symptoms include blurred vision, drowsiness, and headache.
+First and foremost, many of the negative side effects of Lamictal are the same as alcohol.
+Shared symptoms include blurred vision, drowsiness and headache.
 If you combine alcohol and Lamictal at the same time, it can make these symptoms worse.

 It can also be dangerous to operate a vehicle or machinery, although you shouldn’t do those things when drinking regardless.

-The truth is that drinking alcohol is going to affect pretty much any medicine you take, but the range of this effect is what can differ between people and situations.
+The truth is that drinking alcohol is going to affect pretty much any medicine you take, but the range of these effects can differ between people and situations.

-With alcohol and Lamictal, while you may make the symptoms of both substances worse if you combine them, there are currently no specific warnings about using them together.
+While the symptoms of alcohol and Lamictal may worsen when combined, there are currently no specific warnings about using them together.
 This only refers to a moderate amount of alcohol, however, and many people aren’t aware of how little a “moderate” amount really is.
-For example, a moderate amount of alcohol is considered a drink a day for women, and two drinks per day for men.
-A drink would equal 1.5 ounces of liquor, 5 ounces of wine, or 12 ounces of beer.
+For women, a moderate amount of alcohol is considered a drink a day, and two drinks per day for men.
+A drink equals 1.5 ounces of liquor, 5 ounces of wine, or 12 ounces of beer.

-If you take Lamictal for seizures, there is some research showing that alcohol can increase your chances of seizures occurring, so you should be cautious.
+If you take Lamictal for seizures, there is some research showing that alcohol can increase your chances of having seizures, so you should be cautious.

-Alcohol and Lamictal may make certain side effects of both substances worse or more noticeable, as well as the fact that alcohol can have an effect on your bipolar disorder.
-Lamictal may also make your tolerance for alcohol lower, so you could feel the effects of drinking not only more strongly but also more quickly.
+Alcohol and Lamictal may make certain side effects of both substances worse or more noticeable.
+Lamictal may lower your tolerance to alcohol, so you may feel the effects more strongly and quicker.

-There is always the risk of interactions when you mix substances, and this includes alcohol and Lamictal, so it’s important to use caution and follow the instructions of your doctor.
+There is always the risk of interactions when you mix substances, and this includes alcohol and Lamictal, so it’s important to use caution and follow your doctor’s instructions.